qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * Rendering

 To label a layer start QGIS and load a vector layer.
-Activate the layer in the legend and click on the |mActionLabeling| :sup:`Layer Labeling Options` icon in the QGIS toolbar menu or activate the :guilabel:`Labels` tab in the layer properties dialog.
+Activate the layer in the legend and click on the |labeling| :sup:`Layer Labeling Options` icon in the QGIS toolbar menu or activate the :guilabel:`Labels` tab in the layer properties dialog.